-Dr. Ingmar van Meerkerk (1986) is post-doctoral researcher at the Department of Public Administration at Erasmus University Rotterdam.
-Currently he is working on the project Boundary spanning for community based urban regeneration
+Dr. Ingmar van Meerkerk (1986) is assistant professor at the Department of Public Administration and Sociology at Erasmus University Rotterdam.

 Van Meerkerk graduated his Master cum laude in 2009 on the basis of his thesis on the (financial-economic) steering relation between Ministries and quasi-autonomous executive bodies.
 In 2014 he defended his PhD thesis.
 His PhD thesis is about the role and effects of boundary spanners on democratic throughput legitimacy and performance of governance networks in the field of complex land use issues.
 Two different kinds of governance networks have been studied: governance networks in which governmental organizations have a leading role and governance networks in which self-organizing citizens have a leading role.
 Both quantitative survey research and qualitative (comparative and single) case study research have been conducted in this respect.
 His thesis is based on 4 international peer-reviewed articles and a book chapter in an International Edited Volume on interactive governance.

 After completion of his Ph.D. research, van Meerkerk continued working as a researcher at the Department of Public Administration at Erasmus University Rotterdam, doing both research projects, such as an evaluation study of interdisciplinary research for the ARCH FP7 project, and lecturing (e.g. lecturing and guidance of Bachelor theses).

 In 2014, van Meerkerk received a research grant from IHS Erasmus University Rotterdam for his research proposal about an international comparative study on boundary spanning for community driven co-production in dealing with poverty reduction and urban regeneration.
 In October 2014 van Meerkerk started as a post-doctoral researcher at the Department of Public Administration, conducting this research project.